Agrim-2607/git-it-done-portfolio-2025/Integral-Labs/README.md

   <br />
   <br />

-  <h2 align="center">Integral Labs - Restaurant Website</h2>
+  <h2 align="center">Integral Restaurant - Restaurant Website</h2>

-  Integral Labs is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Integral Restaurant is a fully responsive restaurant website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/integral-labs/"><strong>➥ Live Demo</strong></a> | Modified by Agrim